julelang/manual/src/comptime/comptime-iterations.md

 Comptime iterations are compile-time repeated iterations.
 To iterate in compile-time you should use iterable compile-time expressions.

 To make iterable any comptime expression, you should call the `Range` function which is provided by [`std::comptime`](/std/comptime) library.
 In fact this is a design preference for readability and maintainability.
-This function only useable for iterations, you cannot store it with constant variable.
+This function only useable for iterations, you cannot store it with constant variables.

 Iteration variables are useable and they will be constant.
 You can use relevant variables to access iterated data.